JornyWan/jornywan.github.io/_pages/about.md

 - *2021.06 - 2021.08*, [Eccom](https://www.eccom.com/en/), China.

 # 💬 Fun Facts
-- 🚣🏼‍♂️ Member at a Rowing team, I love rowing, hiking and playing all kinds of balls sports.
+- 🚣🏼‍♂️ Member of a Rowing team, I love rowing, hiking and playing all kinds of balls sports.
 - 🎤 I used to hold two livehouse shows for singing, more than 400 people in the audience.
+- 🏆 I won 3rd place in the Intel Cup of CSGO in China.

+Thank you for taking the time to learn about me!